awesomeandrey/minlopro-dx/README.md

 Follow steps below if there is a need to replace specific setting with variable value:

-1. Define variable in GitHub repository for the given GitHub Environment(s)
+1. Define variable/secret in GitHub repository for the given GitHub Environment(s)
 2. Incorporate environment variable into [`.env.manifest`](scripts/.env.manifest) file and provide description
 3. Declare variable in affected workflow files (see `.github/workflows` folder)
 4. Create replacement configuration in [`sfdx-project.json`](sfdx-project.json) file